Refugee protesters injured after series of alleged attacks

 She has attended the protests along with her mother, who is also one of the sleepers outside Mr Hill’s office.

-Police quickly attended the scene about 12.20am and detained the perpetrators whilst ambulance paramedics attended to Nasim’s injuries.
+Police quickly attended the scene about 12.20am and detained the perpetrators while ambulance paramedics attended to Nasim’s injuries.

 Police say a 44-year-old man from Dandenong was charged with theft, assault with a weapon, unlawful assault and possess controlled weapon.